 How is a lifestyle blogger different from an Instagram influencer?

-On the other hand, an out and out Instagram influencer generates their workload primarily via their Instagram posts – their catalogue of visual content.
+On the other hand, an out-and-out Instagram influencer generates their workload primarily via their Instagram posts – their catalogue of visual content.
 Some Instagram influencers don’t have a blog at all, they promote products and services via their photo and video content.
-Others do have a blog, but it’s often a secondary component to their Instagram work.
+Others do have a blog, but it’s often a secondary component of their Instagram work.